Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

 - It took some time to learn how to clone and deploy my project externally, and how to dynamically update the requirements file needed for the deployment

 ## What has my work achieved ? and the future prospects of my project 🔮
-As mentioned before, this platform was built on the idea of transparency and open communication between students and lecturers about the happenings of their consultation hours.
-These hours serve as a great opportunity for students to deepen their understanding of the subject and understand it better from the professors perspective and anecdotes in a way thats different to traditional lectures.
-Hence with more communication and transparency about consultation hours, we can raise footfall, Increasing the overall level general understanding of subjects for more students than before.
+As mentioned before, this platform was built on the **idea of transparency and open communication between students and lecturers** about the **happenings of their consultation hours**.
+These hours serve as a great opportunity for students to **deepen their understanding** of the subject and understand it better from the professors perspective and anecdotes in a way thats different to traditional lectures.
+Hence with more communication and transparency about consultation hours,** we can raise footfall**, Increasing the overall level general understanding of subjects, for more students than before.

-With the possibility to write to your lecturer about your reason of arrival, the Teacher is able to : Be prepared for your questions, or Inform you that your quires will be resolved in another fashion, saving time for both parties - as a contrast to the current situation of constant interruptions during lectures of the whereabouts and reasons for attending consultation hours.
+With the possibility to write to your lecturer about your reason of arrival, the Teacher is able to : **Be prepared** for your questions, or Inform you that your queries will be resolved in another fashion, **saving time** for both parties - as a contrast to the current situation of constant interruptions during lectures of the whereabouts and reasons for attending consultation hours.

-This platform is the first step towards this cause.
+This platform is **the first step** towards this cause.

-As for the future, I can see this application being a positive addition to the Vilnius Tech family of services for students, mimicing the convinience that the work-room reservation platform has given us.
-As mentioned above, the application can be updated to have more capabilites such as sending google/outlook calender invites, setting reminders and much more.
-In the case where integration into Vilnius Tech services is not possible, this Idea can be developed to be a standalone platform open to all universitities, where teachers can sign up to streamline their reservations and for the convinience of being able to see all that are arriving and why, giving them a chance to see the people and their purpose of visit, allowing them to be more productive.
+As for the future, I can see this application being a **positive addition to the Vilnius Tech family of services for students**, mimicing the convinience that the work-room reservation platform has given us.
+As mentioned above, the application can be updated to have **more capabilites**such as sending google/outlook calender invites, setting reminders and much more.

+In the case where integration into Vilnius Tech services is not possible, this Idea can be developed to be a **standalone platform open to all universitities**, where teachers can sign up to **streamline their reservations** and for the convinience of being able to see all that are arriving and why, giving them a chance to see the people and their purpose of visit, allowing them to be **more productive**.